QubitProducts/bapistrano/README.md

 ## Installation

-    $ npm install --save-dev bap
+    $ npm install --save-dev bapistrano

 ## Usage

-Typical usage is simply
+Typical usage is

     $ bap release

+This will build, upload and release your project.
 However, you can get more control by combining the following 2 commands

     $ bap upload
     $ bap release